geoscience-community-codes/GISMO/paper.md

 - fully object-oriented support for waveforms and instrument metadata,
 - automatic integration with FDSNWS, Antelope/CSS3.0, Earthworm, SAC, SEISAN, and MiniSEED,
-- tools for catalog generation, event rates, cumulative energy release, RSAM, and reduced displacement,
+- tools for catalog generation, event rates, cumulative energy plots, RSAM, and reduced displacement,
 - robust correlation and clustering tools,
 - high-level visualizations including drumplots, multistation spectrograms, and catalog/event-rate plots.

 While modern Python tools such as ObsPy now dominate cloud-based and large-scale seismic data services, a substantial body of operational monitoring systems, teaching laboratories, and historical observatory workflows remain MATLAB-based.
 GISMO continues to serve this community by providing a stable, object-oriented seismic analysis environment for MATLAB users, particularly in contexts where **legacy telemetry systems, historical datasets, or long-standing MATLAB workflows** must be maintained for reproducibility and operational continuity.

 By providing this foundation, GISMO dramatically reduces the development effort required to build new seismic data workflows, prototype algorithms, or integrate legacy MATLAB systems with modern formats such as FDSN web services, StationXML, and QuakeML.

+In addition to supporting contemporary research and teaching, GISMO plays a critical role in enabling the reproducible re-analysis of historical seismic datasets that were originally processed using MATLAB-based observatory workflows.
+This includes legacy volcano-monitoring archives, early digital telemetry systems, and long-term seismic catalogs that remain operationally relevant today.

 ## What GISMO Provides